 I know that suggesting sex when you haven’t slept in weeks is a dangerous thing for your significant other to say.
 However, keep your cool, and he will understand.
 He really has no other choice.
 But assure him that it’s not a lack of wanting intimacy with him, and that you still love him, but also that you have your own needs and struggles.

 4. Know that it’s not permanent.

-Your toddler will fly through this phase the same as she did with teething, and transitioning to a sippy cup.
-Separation anxiety is also normal for your child to experience, so keep that in mind, and before you know it they will be heading off to kindergarten and you will long for the days when your toddler wanted nothing more than to be held and snuggled.
+Your toddler will fly through this phase the same as she did with teething and transitioning to a sippy cup.
+Separation anxiety is also normal for your child to experience, so keep that in mind, and before you know it, they will be heading off to kindergarten.
+You will long for the days when your toddler wanted nothing more than to be held and snuggled.